 I halved the recipe, since I served them as a side dish with dinner and only feeding the four of us, but you can easily double it back up again!

-You can totally vary the cheeses.
-KRAFT has a lot to choose from, so go with what floats your boat.
+You can totally vary the cheeses – go with what floats your boat.
 For my first time, I didn’t want to press my luck, so I played it safe and went with cheddar and monterey jack.
 But you could use Italian, Three cheese, or Pepper Jack for an added kick!

 And friends, don’t even try to health-ify this dish.
 It’s meant to be buttery, cheesy, starchy, and pure comfort!

-• scant 1/2 cup cheddar cheese
+- 1/2 cup shredded sharp cheddar cheese

 - 1 can cream of chicken soup

 - 1 cup plain Greek yogurt

 - 1/4 cup unsalted butter ,melted

 - 1 small sweet onion ,diced

 - 1 cup crushed corn flakes

 - 2 tablespoons unsalted butter ,melted

-Preheat the oven to 350F.
-Coat an 8×8 inch baking dish with nonstick cooking spray.
+- Preheat the oven to 350 degrees F. Coat an 8x8 inch baking dish with nonstick cooking spray.

-Sprinkle the crushed corn flakes on top of the mixture.
+- Sprinkle the crushed corn flakes on top of the mixture.
 Drizzle the 2 tablespoons of butter over the corn flakes.

-Bake for 55 minutes until the potatoes are cooked through and the top is golden and bubbly.
+- Bake for 55 minutes until the potatoes are cooked through and the top is golden and bubbly.